yancmo1/crumb-recipe-pwa/PRD.md

 - ✅ App loads and functions without internet
 - ✅ Recipes cached locally after first load
 - ✅ Changes sync to server when connection available
-- ✅ Install prompt works on iOS and Android
+- ✅ Install prompt works on Safari and Android
 - ✅ Update notification shows when new version deployed

 **Related Files:**